IsabellaGawthorneQCA/1701QCA-Assessment1-/replicationproject/replication.md

 when wanting to develope more sounds i had to look for alternatives to producing more keys, this is when i reflected back on the use of acceleration as found in the earlier projects identified at the start of this assesment piece. i also kept in mind the improtance of interaction between user and device this is why i decided to keep the use of keys and otehr interactive elements when faced with the self playing piano made on the breadboard.

 *What ideas have you read, heard, or seen that informed your thinking on this project?
-(Provide references.)*
+(Provide references.)* mostly the concepts for this assignment came from the related projects i analysed above.
+The otamatone gave me the concept of creating a mpre toy like apperance to the end product, from this i created a small double turntable shell that allows the user to hold with both hands comfortabley. the extended clarinet sparked the notion of using the LED lights available on the micro;bit and from this i combined the knowledge of signifiers and affordances to create arrow symbols which intidcate higher and lower tones. chapter 1 of micro-interactions made me reflect on the importance of maintaining simplicity and to not overcomplicate the project. from this i believe i created a device that was both simple to construct as a learner and to function as a user.

 *What might be an interesting extension of this project?
-In what other contexts might this project be used?* this could be created on a larger scale where the user gets to walk over or interacte with the device at a much larger scale. this would further increase the importance of the user to device relationship. this project could be used in....
+In what other contexts might this project be used?* this could be created on a larger scale where the user gets to walk over or interacte with the device at a much larger scale. this would further increase the importance of the user to device relationship. this project could be used in an educational way if the symbols were changed to note labels it could teach children how to hear for notes.